Where are the bush playgroups located?

 What should we bring to bush playgroup?

-A change of clothes, gumboots, wet weather gear such as waterproof pants and raincoats in winter.
+A change of clothes is always a good idea, gumboots, wet weather gear such as waterproof pants and raincoats in winter.
 Sun hats, sunscreen, insect repellent, plenty of water to drink, snacks and lunch.
-The kids can get very dirty and hungry at bush playgroup!
+The kids can get very dirty and hungry at bush playgroup as they are busy and using lots of energy!

 What happens at bush playgroup?